 call gap_set_mode(2, 2).
 More details on API commands can be found in the Bluetooth Smart API Reference Guide from Bluegiga.
 Also, refer to the Bluegiga Knowledge Base article on BGAPI/BGLib implementations.

-If you have your own firmware image that you've already been working on for a BLE113 module (256k flash size does matter!), you can choose to provide your precompiled .hex image file during the order process, and you'll receive your breakout(s) pre-flashed with that image for a small per-unit cost.
+If you have your own firmware image that you've already been working on for a BLE113 module (128k or 256k flash size does matter!), you can choose to provide your precompiled .hex image file during the order process, and you'll receive your breakout(s) pre-flashed with that image for a small per-unit cost.

 Be very sure that you thoroughly test the image before providing it, since only you can say whether or not it is truly functioning as intended.
 The "Custom Firmware" option during checkout is only a flashing service, and is not intended to be for development, troubleshooting, or quality assurance (although these things may be separately negotiable on a case-by-case basis).

 There are two options for modifying the firmware on the breakout board.
 The standard firmware image that ships on the breakout boards allows limited reflashing using the BGAPI-based UART DFU protocol.
 Instructions describing this process are available in this Bluegiga Knowledge Base article: